By: Patricia Ramírez

 Grupo Guayacán is a non-profit organization founded in 1996.
 It offers a series of training and business development programs for businesses in different stages of growth.
 Its best-known programs include I-Corps PR, the EnterPRize competition, and the Guayacán Venture Accelerator.
 For more information about upcoming announcements, as well as other Grupo Guayacán programs, you can follow them on Facebook, Instagram, Twitter, and LinkedIn.
 You can also visit guayacan.org or write to firstname.lastname@example.org.

-This article is for informational purposes only and does not represent an endorsement or guarantee of its accuracy.
-Popular, Inc. (“Popular”) nor any of its affiliates, subsidiaries or related parties, are, nor will they be liable for any special, direct or indirect, incidental or consequential damages, including, but not limited to profit losses resulting from or related to communications, articles or counseling provided by Patricia Ramírez or Grupo Guayacán, that may arise from the information contained in this article.
-Popular provides banking services, so it is not dedicated (directly or indirectly) to providing any type of services related to those stated in this article.
-If you require any services, you should seek advice from a competent professional of your choice.
-Popular is not responsible for the outcome of any related endeavor if you decide to voluntarily communicate with Patricia Ramírez or Grupo Guayacán.
+This article is for informational purposes only and does not constitute an endorsement or guarantee of accuracy or applicability for any particular purpose.
+Neither Popular, Inc. (“Popular”) nor any of its affiliates, subsidiaries or related companies shall be liable for, any special, direct, indirect, or incidental damages including but not limited to loss of profits, that may arise from of be related to information or advice provided in this article, which was created by a third party.
+Popular provides financial services and is not dedicated (directly or indirectly) to providing any type of service related to the contents of this article.
+Should you require any service related to this content, you should seek the advice of a competent professional of your choice.
+Popular expressly denies all liability for any such advice.